A pipeline for searching and fitting instrumental glitches in LISA data: Time delay interferometry, glitches, Massive black hole binaries and noise models

 \subsection{Shapelet model}

 In this section, we describe how glitches are modeled and the LISA response to them.
 We model glitches using the exponential shapelet functions following \cite{Baghi:2021tfd} and \cite{Berge:2019nyt}.
-This is a family of exponentially damped functions that are eigen-wavefunctions of the normalized 1D-hydrogen atom.
-They can be defined in time domain as follows:
+This is a family of exponentially damped functions that are eigen-wavefunctions of the normalised 1D-hydrogen atom.
+They can be defined in the time domain as follows:

-with $L_n^\alpha$ denoting the generalized Laguerre polynomials.
+with $L_n^\alpha$ denoting the generalized Laguerre polynomials and $\Theta(t)$ is the Heaviside step function.
 A glitch perturbation is then modeled by a linear combination of shapelets:

 with $P+1$ being the number of shapelets.
-The parameters to be estimated for each shapelet component are the scale parameter $\beta_i$, which represents the characteristic damping time, the starting (or injection) time of the shapelet $\tau_i$, and the shapelet amplitude $A_i$.
+The parameters to be estimated for each shapelet component are the scale parameter $\beta_j$, which represents the characteristic damping time, the starting (or injection) time of the shapelet $\tau_j$, and the shapelet amplitude $A_j$.
 Note that Eq.~\eqref{eq:glitch_shap1} is given in units of acceleration, but considering that the phasemeter in LISA outputs phase or frequency, we must convert it to the appropriate units.
-To achieve this, we utilize the generating function (see \cite{Wikipedia_LaguerrePolynomials} for reference and Appendix~\ref{shapelet_derivation}) and integrate Eq.~\eqref{eq:glitch_shap1} -after substituting Eq.~\eqref{eq:com_shap1}- to derive the fractional frequency expression for a single exponential shapelet with $n_0 =1$ as:
+To achieve this, we utilise the generating function (see \cite{Wikipedia_LaguerrePolynomials} for reference and Appendix~\ref{shapelet_derivation}) and integrate Eq.~\eqref{eq:glitch_shap1} -after substituting Eq.~\eqref{eq:com_shap1}- to derive the fractional frequency expression for a single exponential shapelet with $n_0 =1$ as:

-where we have considered that for our case $\alpha =1$ \cite{Baghi:2021tfd}.
+where we have considered that for our case $\alpha =1$ \cite{Baghi:2021tfd} and $\nu_0$ is the nominal laser frequency equal to 2.816e14 Hz.
 The shapelet model zero order depends thus on three parameters $\phi=\{\tau_0,A_0,\beta_0\}$.
-We note that Eq.~\eqref{eq:integrated_dv} is the same as the one derived in~\cite{Baghi:2021tfd}\footnote{Private correspondence with the authors of \cite{Baghi:2021tfd} confirmed that there is a typo in Eqs.
-B2-B4 of their paper and the corrected expressions is consistent with what we present here.}.
+We note that Eq.~\eqref{eq:integrated_dv} is the same as the one derived in~\cite{Baghi:2021tfd}.
 This function is similar to a step function starting from a value of zero and increasing to:

-The shapelet model with $i = 0$ thus reduces to the way glitches were modeled in LPF.
+The shapelet model with $j = 0$ thus reduces to the way glitches were modelled in LPF.
 Although, since the most significant impact of glitches during the LPF mission was an effective overestimation of the measured LPF acceleration noise, they had been fitted in terms of acceleration (Eq.
 7.1 in \cite{Sala:2023hpr} and Appendix \ref{glitch_tdi}) using the following model:

 which, integrated in time to get the fractional frequency change, gives: